-Workshops organized by the Center for Advancing Teaching and Learning Through Research provide a hands-on opportunity for faculty to delve into a specific topic, issue, or approach in teaching and learning.
-Led by one of your colleagues at CATLR, the events offer the opportunity to try out or work on an aspect of your course along with your colleagues both within and outside of your field.
+Workshops organized by the Center for Advancing Teaching and Learning Through Research (CATLR) provide a hands-on opportunity for educators to delve into a specific topic, issue, or approach in teaching and learning.
+We offer distinct workshop series for faculty, staff, administrators, post-doctoral fellows, and graduate students.
+Led by one of your colleagues at CATLR, the events offer the opportunity to try out or work on an aspect of your course or co-curricular opportunity along with your colleagues both within and outside of your field.
 This interdisciplinary environment provides the opportunity to look at a variety of approaches to what is being discussed.

 Upcoming Workshop Schedule

 All in-person workshops are single sessions.
 Registration is preferred.
 Click an event title to read more and to register for that session.